BrenoAqua/Senren/README.md

 Now you should be able to generate sentences with furigana automatically through Yomitan.
 You can also add it manually using the `AJT Japanese: Bulk-Generate` option or by clicking in the sentence field.

-To use the bulk option, open the Browse window, select all the fields where you want to add furigana (Ctrl + A to select all), then go to `Edit` > `AJT Japanese: Bulk-Generate`.
+To use the bulk option, open the Browse window, select the cards you want to generate furigana for (Ctrl + A to select all), then go to `Edit` > `AJT Japanese: Bulk-Generate`.

 ### Fonts
 If you want to load the fonts locally, follow these steps: